hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 The architecture above illustrates how BigDL can build end-to-end, distributed and in-memory pipelines on Intel® Xeon clusters.

 - BigDL supports loading data from various distributed data sources and data formats that are widely used in the big data ecosystem.
-- BigDL supports distributed data processing with Spark DataFrame, Ray Dataset, or scaling common Python data libraries using [XShards](https://bigdl.readthedocs.io/en/latest/doc/Orca/Overview/data-parallel-processing.html#xshards-distributed-data-parallel-python-processing).
+- BigDL supports distributed data processing with Spark DataFrame, Ray Dataset and provides APIs for distributed data parallel processing of Python libraries.
 - BigDL supports seamlessly scaling many popular deep learning frameworks and includes runtime optimizations on Xeon.

 ## Get Started